google/clspv/docs/OpenCLCOnVulkan.md

 #### 8-Bit Types

 The `char`, `char2`, `char3`, `uchar`, `uchar2`, and `uchar3` types
-can only be used.
+can be used.
 To disable general support for these types, use `-int8=0`.

 #### 64-Bit Types